By Sally Hughes, Melbourne Marriage Celebrant

 Bench seating was swiftly brought in and within minutes, to the soundtrack of Ben E King’s ’Stand By Me' the very beautiful Nicole entered the courtyard on the arm of her very proud father, Peter.

-Together Nicole and Saul stood alone, until one by one, I invited bridal party members to come and stand beside them.
+Together Nicole and Saul stood alone, until one by one, I invited wedding party members to come and stand beside them.
 The cheers that ensued after each surprised member was announced (OK, perhaps the bridesmaids had a heads up), were priceless.
 In keeping with the surprise element, I invited Saul’s siblings to act as official witnesses to the marriage, before Nicole’s father stood to offer his blessing on behalf of their community of family and friends.

 Unrestrained cheers, laughter, applause and comments ensued as I told the story of Nicole and Saul’s on-campus meeting, the osteopathy study group that gave Saul the opportunity to both impress and distract Nicole, the relationship they kept quiet in order to avoid wolf whistles on campus and Saul’s very romantic and well rehearsed Byron Bay proposal - complete with a ring that Nicole, despite her best efforts, couldn’t find prior.